Looking for The Best Auto Insurance Quotes in MN?

 - Employment Status and Commute – Factors such as what type of job you hold and how far you drive to get there may factor into your car insurance rate.
 Driving a couple miles down the road to sit at your desk all day is likely going to yield a better rate than someone who drives all over the city to check in at various job sites.
 The more time you’re on the road, the greater at risk you are for having an accident.

-- Type of Vehicle you Own – Vehicles with high safety ratings are going to produce lower premiums.
+- Type of Vehicle you Own – Vehicles with high safety ratings is going to produce lower premiums.
 Likewise, larger vehicles are generally viewed as safer than smaller sporty vehicles.
 While on the subject of sporty vehicles…some cars are more prone to theft than other vehicles.
 The top ten most stolen vehicles list changes slightly each year.
 If you’re curious to see whether your car is on the top ten list do a quick internet search.

 - Driving History – Accidents, tickets, and previous claims will all affect your rate.
 In some instances, you will not be able to be insured at all with companies that have very high standards.
 If you have a less than perfect driving record it is definitely important to seek guidance from an independent agency.
 We can explore a wide variety of companies so you can make a choice among options.